Psalm 64

 Notes

-The psalm opens with a direct imperative: שְׁמַע ("hear"), one of the most fundamental prayer-verbs in the Hebrew Bible, the same word that begins the great confession of faith in Deuteronomy 6:4.
-David does not ask God to act before he asks God to listen.
+The psalm opens with a direct imperative: שְׁמַע ("hear"), a fundamental prayer-verb of the Hebrew Bible and the same word that begins the great confession of faith in Deuteronomy 6:4.
+David asks God to listen before he asks him to act.
 The noun שִׂיחַ ("complaint, meditation, lament") is a rich word that can describe anxious pondering (Psalm 55:2), prayerful meditation (Psalm 119:97), or the outpouring of a grievance (Psalm 102:1).
-The BSB renders it "complaint," which captures the element of grievance, but the word carries an undertone of sustained reflection -- this is not a hasty outburst but a carefully weighed cry.
-I have chosen "lament" to convey both the emotional weight and the prayerful character of the word.
+Some translations render this as "complaint," which captures the element of grievance, but the word also carries an undertone of sustained reflection -- not a hasty outburst but a carefully weighed cry.
+"Lament" better holds both the emotional weight and the prayerful character of the word.

 The verb תִּצֹּר ("guard, preserve, watch over") is from the root נָצַר, which carries a sense of vigilant guarding, as a watchman keeps watch over a city (Isaiah 62:6).
 It is stronger than simple preservation -- it implies active, ongoing protection.
 The noun פַּחַד ("dread, terror") denotes not ordinary fear but visceral terror, the kind that grips the body and freezes the will (cf. Job 4:14, Isaiah 2:10).
 David asks God to guard his life not merely from the enemy but from the paralyzing dread that the enemy produces.